Nuray-web/python/README.md

-# python
+# I believe you can do everything
 acmp solution python
-I believe you can do everything